James L. Holloway Jr.: Chief of Naval Personnel

 After completing his tour as superintendent in 1950, Holloway served 30 months as Commander, Battleship-Cruiser Force, Atlantic (COMBATCRULANT) before being promoted to vice admiral on February 2, 1953, and appointed chief of the Bureau of Naval Personnel (BuPers).
-He served as Chief of Naval Personnel from 1953–1957, longer than any other BuPers chief in 75 years.
+He served as Chief of Naval Personnel from 1953 to 1957, longer than any other BuPers chief in 75 years.
 Charged by statute with the selection and assignment of all naval personnel, his hiring philosophy was, "We should get the best people we can for these jobs and make them play over their heads."

 As Chief of Naval Personnel, Holloway managed a variety of personnel issues arising from the end of the Korean War, such as promotions for returned prisoners of war and improvement of housing facilities, as well as the desegregation of the Navy.
 He abolished the policy of separate recruitment of black and white sailors that had tended to channel white recruits into mainstream branches but relegate black recruits to menial commissary and steward functions.

 "Keeps a taut ship," remarked contemporaries at the Pentagon, but also "keeps a tight lip," despite a reputation for florid speech and unusually lengthy prepared statements before Congressional committees.
 For example, when asked by a House Appropriations subcommittee whether it was Navy policy to promote personnel on discharge even if they had been discharged because of Communist affiliations, a charge Senator Joseph R. McCarthy had leveled against the Army, Holloway replied, "It is not.
 I am not saying that in criticism of anyone else...Sometimes, in the best of families, the right hand does not know what the left hand doeth.
 But it is certainly not the policy in the Navy, and it is one we abjure."